 Can I reset or renew the authentication info for an account?

-Each account always can only have one key shared between the site and Safari for authenticating access.
+Each account always can have exactly one key shared between the site and Safari for authenticating access.

 To add a new key, first delete the old one: